 Imperial is a Korean-style day spa with access to a sauna, steam room, and hot/cold plunge tubs.
 A scrub is the most invigorating part of the process and will leave you feeling cleaner than anytime in your life.

 My companion Whitney reports that she nearly laughed out loud during the long, involved treatment.
 “Everything that was done to me was more surprising than the thing before it.
-I think she poured milk on me.
+I think the woman poured milk on me.
 And then, she washed my hair!”

 The staff will give you a robe, but after soaking and steaming, you and the robe will be a hot damp mess.